vandede/MDLT/README.md

 	3. Alternatively, you can load an existing patient file to modify it (Option 2).
 In case of modification, a new hash is created and a new block is added to the blockchain. *Text Files must be saved in the working directory.*
 	4. Finally, you can visualise the list of hashes stored on the blockchain (Option 3).
 2. Test the ability of the program to identify a corrupted file:
-	1. After having run the program a first time and entered at least one patient dictionary (let’s call it abcde1234) in it, log out of the program (Option 4).
+	1. First, run the program and enter at least one patient dictionary (let’s call it abcde1234) in it.
 Your patient file (abcde1234) is stored locally on your computer.
 The file name will start with the first two letters of the surname followed by the last two letters of the first name and end with a random number (e.g. John Doe's file would be "Dohn_86712950").
-	2. Start a new program and try to load the patient file you had created on the previous program (abcde1234).
-Receive a message *“File couldn’t be verified with existing blockchain entries"*: the new hash does not correspond to any hash loaded on your current blockchain.
+	2. When in the menu use *Option 2* and try to load one of the patient test data sets (e.g. "Apsa_45673575").
+Receive a message *“File couldn’t be verified with existing blockchain entries"*: the hash does not correspond to any hash loaded on your current BC.
-	3. Run program a first time ⇒ file stored locally.
-Close program.
+	3. When you are given the option to edit the data and thereby verify it this will add it to the BC.
+Thus, select "y".
-	4. Run program a second time ⇒ try to load file.
-Corrupted.
+	4. When given the option of modifying the current file or adding to it simply press *enter* to bypass the step, verify the data and add a new block to the BC.
 3. Terminate the program (Option 4)
 	1. The blockchain is lost when the program is terminated.